pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

 | `format`      | The type of your output file containing the results of your query (either `json` or `yaml`).|
 | `secretName`  | The kubernetes secret name that contains the [password to the database](#database-secret).|

 !!!
+Example

+    In this example, we are leveraging Snowflake's support for queries traversing semi-structured data (here, JSON).

+    - Find the [documentation for the support of semi-structured data in Snowflake](https://docs.snowflake.com/en/user-guide/semistructured-concepts.html#:~:text=Snowflake%20provides%20native%20support%20for,fast%20and%20efficient%20SQL%20querying.){target=_blank} here.

+    - The query in the following example will use the WEATHER schema in the public test database SNOWFLAKE_SAMPLE_DATA in the COMPUTE_WH warehouse.
+The column V of the table DAILY_14_TOTAL stores JSON files.

+        Note the references to the JSON dataset elements by their hierarchical paths in the query:

+          ```shell
+          pachctl update pipeline --jsonnet https://raw.githubusercontent.com/pachyderm/pachyderm/master/src/templates/sql_ingest_cron.jsonnet
+          --arg name=mysnowflakeingest
+          --arg url="snowflake://username@VCNYTW-MH64356/SNOWFLAKE_SAMPLE_DATA/WEATHER?warehouse=COMPUTE_WH"
+          --arg query="select T, V:city.name, V:data[0].weather[0].description as morning, V:data[12].weather[0].description as pm FROM DAILY_14_TOTAL LIMIT 1"
+          --arg cronSpec="@every 30s"
+          --arg secretName="snowflakesecret"
+          --arg format=json
+          ```

+!!!
 Note
-    `pachctl update pipeline` will create pipelines if none exist or update otherwise.
+    `pachctl update pipeline` will create pipelines if none exist, or update your existing pipelines otherwise.

 When the command is run, the database will be queried on a schedule defined in your `cronSpec` parameter and a result file committed to the output repo named after `name`.